Employer Branding and How It Can Attract Quality Candidates

 2. Offer value, and communicate this value.

 Identify reasons why an employee would want to work at your company.
-This needs to be clearly defined so you are able to stand out against your competitors.
+This needs to be clearly defined so you can stand out against your competitors.
 What do you offer in terms of compensation and benefits?
 What about mobility?

 Tie in your company mission and values in order to attract candidates that reflect them.
 Are there any pain points of your target audience you can address?